pkuanvil-uid1/GFWSNIRules/README.md

 without using a proxy.

 Download the start.py and rules.json file to the same folder, click start.py and you are good to go.
+Note: You need to close all existing chrome window before using this script.

 ## pkuanvil post
 https://www.pkuanvil.com/topic/755/